 FFPSA aims to prevent unnecessary removal of children from their families by allowing federal funding for mental health services, substance use treatment, and in-home parenting skill training.
 It also attempts to improve the well-being of children in foster care and provides for increased support for young people as they transition from foster care to adulthood.

-The purpose of this four-part training series is to prepare community based lead agencies in Florida to implement FFPSA.
-Questions about the training can be directed to Shaniece Green, Training Coordinator, at email@example.com.
+The purpose of this four-part training series was to prepare community based lead agencies in Florida to implement FFPSA.
+Questions about the training can be directed to Marianna Tutwiler, Program Director of Administration, at firstname.lastname@example.org.

 First Training Session: Building a New Way, Together!

 We understand more now than ever what children need for healthy development…an uninterrupted sense of belonging; however, our systems are not based on this knowledge.
 The child welfare system is not “broken;” it’s doing just what it was set up to do; rescue and remove children, punish parents, and separate families.
 The system was not set up as a family preservation system or family strengthening system, and now we know that must change.
 Together with families and communities, we can redesign a new way of work; one that keeps children safely with their family, not from their families.
 This session will discuss the mounting evidence for change and the inspiring efforts to work together to build a better way.